Geothermal power in Japan

-Japan has favorable sites for geothermal power because of its proximity to the Izu–Bonin–Mariana Arc.
 In 2007, Japan had 535.2 MW of installed electric generating capacity, about 5% of the world total.
 Geothermal power plays a minor role in the energy sector in the country: in 2013 it supplied 2596 GWh of electricity, representing about 0.25% of the country's total electricity supply.

-Development of new geothermal power stations essentially stopped since the mid 1990s, mainly due to the strong resistance from local communities.
-Most of the potential sites are located in government-protected areas and in tourist destinations, thanks to the presence of traditional hot springs or onsen.
+Development of new geothermal power stations has slowed since the mid-1990s.
+Many potential sites are situated in government-protected areas and popular tourist destinations, including traditional hot springs or onsen.

-Local communities in these areas are often dependent on revenue from tourists visiting onsen, and are opposed to geothermal developments because of the negative impact that the industry may have on the scenery and the resulting damage to the tourism industry and the local economy.
+Hot springs are a notable aspect of Japan's onsen culture and are often considered in discussions about energy policy and geothermal development due to their cultural and economic roles.

+Local communities in these areas, which frequently depend on tourism revenue from onsen, have expressed reservations about the potential impact of geothermal projects on the landscape and the tourism industry.
+The Sumikawa Geothermal Power Station, located within Towada-Hachimantai National Park, is one of Japan's eighteen geothermal power sites and one of seven in the northern Honshu region (Tohoku).
+Operating since 1995, the Sumikawa Geothermal Power Station generates 50,000 kW of electrical energy and hot water, supporting the city of Kazuno and surrounding areas, home to approximately 32,000 residents.

-However, interest in geothermal energy has been increasing in recent years due to the Japanese energy crisis following the Fukushima disaster and the subsequent closure of most of the country's nuclear power stations.
+Geothermal energy has been increasing in recent years due to the Japanese energy crisis following the Fukushima disaster and the subsequent closure of most of the country's nuclear power stations.
 Businesses and the government are currently considering over 60 possible sites for new geothermal power development.
-Estimates put the total capacity potential of geothermal power at 23 GW, the third largest amount in the world after the United States and Indonesia.
+Estimated total capacity potential of geothermal power at 23 GW, the third largest amount in the world after the United States and Indonesia.

-An estimation suggests that about 1,500 hot water wells and springs could generate as much as 723 MWe without additional drillings.